The Ohio Bar Exam

 The Ohio Bar Exam is held every February and July.
 It is a three day test that begins on Tuesday morning and ends Thursday at noon.
 It is composed of three different parts:

 - Multistate Bar Exam, 200 multiple choice questions, and

 - Multistate Performance Test, two closed-universe writing problems.

 You must score a minimum of 405 points to pass.
 The MBE counts for 1/3 of the score and the written portion (MPT and essays) count for 2/3 of the score.

 In addition to passing the bar exam, in order to practice law in Ohio, you must also pass the Multistate Professional Responsibility Exam (MPRE).
 The MPRE is offered every March, August, and November.
 Ohio requires a minimum score of 85 (out of 150 possible points).

-There are 6 essay questions on the morning of the first day and six on the third day.
+There are 6 essay questions on the afternoon of the first day and six on the third day.

 You will receive at least one essay, but no more than two essays, on each subject area listed below: